"If your God is so mighty, why doesn't He speak my language?"

 1975

-SIL became more recognized in Cameroon.
-A new ONAREST (Office National de la Recherche Scientifique et Technique) for linguistic research in Cameroon.
+SIL became more recognised in Cameroon.
+A new ONAREST (Office National de la Recherche Scientifique et Technique) for linguistic research in Cameroon is established.
 That later became DEGERST (Délégation Générale à la Recherche Scientifique et Technique) and even later, MINREST.

 1976